11-Month-Old Baby Development

 Taking turns doing whatever is appreciated.
 Try pulling something out of a bag, making funny faces or clapping hands.

-Some sort of steady rider can also be fun.
-It needs to be quite low, through.
+- Some sort of steady rider can also be fun.
+It needs to be quite low, though.
 Most riders are for older children.

 - Books with simple stories begin to be fun at this age.
 Try one with a simply story about something is familiar to your baby.

 - A bucket and spade to use in the sandbox is useful.
 It nothing else, the spade can be used to smash mom and dad with

 - Stuffed animals are often also popular at this age.

 - Super simple puzzles, soft dolls, big cars and balls are also good presents at this age.

 Video of 11 Month Baby

 Here you can see a young boy trying to say a few words.
 He also sits very stable, as you can see.